Car Accident Lawyer Located in Spartanburg South Carolina

 In addition to these steps, we can help you to deal with medical bill collectors and other creditors while your case is pending.
 We also often assist clients with their property damage claims.
 Our goal is to relieve your stress and help you to get through one of the most difficult times you may face in your life.

 We represent car accident clients on a contingency fee basis.
 This means that you will pay nothing unless we secure compensation for you.
 If we obtain a settlement or verdict, our fees will represent a percentage of the award.
-We will then be reimbursed for any funds our firm expends on pursuing your claim.
+We will then be reimbursed for any funds our firm expands on pursuing your claim.

 Why Do Car Accidents Happen in Spartanburg?

 Driving can be dangerous in Spartanburg.
 In 2016 alone, a total of 9,832 collisions occurred on county roads, killing 54 people and injuring 3,967 others, according to the S.C.
 Department of Public Safety.
 Only four other counties in South Carolina had more accidents.
-The Post and Courier reports that I-85 and East Main Street in Spartanburg actually rank as one of the top 10 worst intersections in the state based on the number of crashes that occur there.
+The Post and Courier report that I-85 and East Main Street in Spartanburg actually rank as one of the top 10 worst intersections in the state based on the number of crashes that occur there.

-As our attorneys have seen over the years, some of the common types of negligence that causes car accidents in the area include:
+Some of the common types of negligence that cause car accidents in the area include: